Gloved hands prepare a medical device for the regulatory submissions process.

 Coming to these meetings prepared is crucial.
 You should have a detailed device description, an outline of your intended use, and a clear idea of your proposed regulatory pathway.
 This proactive step can save you significant time and resources by identifying potential issues early on, ensuring you and the FDA are aligned before you invest heavily in testing and documentation.

-Gather Your Documentation and Clinical Evidence
+Step 2: Compile Your Documentation and Evidence

 This is where the bulk of your work lies.
 Your submission needs to be supported by a mountain of evidence that proves your device is safe and effective.
 The biggest challenge for many manufacturers is determining exactly how much data is needed to generate sufficient clinical evidence.
 The specific requirements depend on your device’s risk class, but you’ll generally need to compile design controls, risk analysis, biocompatibility testing, sterilization validation, software validation, and labeling.